Looking for a CBD isolate alternative?

 In a full-spectrum extract, CBD is accompanied by hundreds of other naturally occurring phytocannabinoids and terpenes, many of which have been studied to provide unique benefits.
 Additionally, research has also shown that these cannabis compounds provide synergistic benefits when consumed together.
 This synergistic cooperation is known as the entourage effect.

 CBD isolate does not provide these additional and synergistic benefits due to the removal of all plant compounds except CBD during processing.
-Put simply, a full-spectrum product provides a much wider range of therapeutic benefits than CBD isolate does.
+Isolates have also been researched to need higher, more precise dosing than whole plant alternatives.
+Put simply, a whole-plant product provides a much wider range of therapeutic benefits than CBD isolate does.

 As we discussed above, the trouble with full-spectrum oils is that they include small amounts of THC.
 For many, consuming any amount of THC is unacceptable.
 Groups like professional athletes, pilots, first responders, and military personnel can't risk consuming the substance without serious consequences.
 With full-spectrum CBD products offering such amazing potential benefits, CBD isolate simply falls short.